gareins/dynamic_benchmarks/README.md

-# Collection of dynamic benchmarks
+# Benchmarks for dynamic languages

 A comparison between a couple of dynamic procedural languages and their different implementations.
 Here is what is measured:
 * Lua 5.3.3